Ideas for Timelines

 If you are planning a trip to a place that you are especially curious about, I recommend using a timeline and a chronological approach to your trip preparations.
 It will help you pace your learning and will give invaluable context to all that you discover.

 Use the Tripscholars Travel Library to find resources for each of the time periods you study.
-Add them to your Guidebook so they are easy to find and use.
-Please add new resources that you discover, so that other curious travelers can learn from you!

 Have you used timelines to prepare for travel?
 What kind did you use and how did it enhance your trip?
 Do you plan to use one for an upcoming trip?
 Tell us about it in the comments below.